 11.11 Data protection and data processing:

-- is on terms which are substantially the same as those set out in the Contract; and
+(b) incorporates terms which are substantially similar to those set out in this clause 11.11.

 11.12 Governing law and jurisdiction: This Contract, and any dispute or claim arising out of or in connection with it or its subject matter or formation including non-contractual disputes or claims, shall be governed by, and construed in accordance with, English law, and the parties irrevocably submit to the exclusive jurisdiction of the courts of England and Wales.